Today In History logo TIH

 Seventy-five lawyers gathered in Saratoga Springs to establish the American Bar Association, aiming to standardize legal education and professional ethics across the United States.
 This collective effort transformed the practice of law from a loose collection of local customs into a regulated, national profession with uniform standards for bar admissions and conduct.

-Fifteen villagers in Knock, County Mayo, reported seeing the Virgin Mary, St.
+Fifteen villagers in Knock, County Mayo, reported seeing an apparition of the Virgin Mary, Saint Joseph, and Saint Jo…

-Fifteen villagers in Knock, County Mayo, reported seeing the Virgin Mary, St. Joseph, and St. John the Evangelist outside their parish church in 1879.
-The apparition turned a remote Irish hamlet into one of Europe's major pilgrimage sites — Knock Shrine now draws 1.5 million visitors a year and has its own international airport.
+Fifteen villagers in Knock, County Mayo, reported seeing an apparition of the Virgin Mary, Saint Joseph, and Saint John the Evangelist outside their parish church on a rainy August evening in 1879.
+A church commission investigated and accepted the testimony as credible, though the Catholic Church has never issued a formal ruling on the apparition's supernatural origin.
+The reported miracle transformed a remote Irish hamlet into one of Europe's major pilgrimage sites, now drawing 1.5 million visitors annually to a shrine complete with its own international airport.

 A devastating F5 tornado tore through Rochester, Minnesota, leaving the local community in ruins and the Sisters of St. Francis scrambling to care for the injured.
 Their collaboration with Dr. William Worrall Mayo to manage this crisis evolved into the permanent medical partnership that eventually became the world-renowned Mayo Clinic.